Make the most of the school holidays with our round-up of family days out and things to do on a budget

 Cycling fun for the whole family

 Experience cycling at a world-class velodrome!
 Visit the Lee Valley VeloPark in the Queen Elizabeth Olympic Park in London, home to the 2012 Olympics.
 You can cycle the track in the famous velodrome or try the challenging mountain bike trails.
-Or at the Cyclopark in Gravesend there’s a programme of special kids’ events for the holidays.
+Or at the Cyclopark in Gravesend there’s a programme of special kids’ sessions as well as BMX and road tracks, mountain bike trails and a skate park.

 Discover a free museumSnapping the silverware at Manchester’s National Football Museum